agateau/pixelwheels/README.md

 On the other hand, if your plan is to take the game, slap some ads on it, and release it without releasing the sources of your changes: the license forbids you to do so, go find another prey.

+## Why is the Java package called "tinywheels"

+The game used to be called Tiny Wheels, but I found out there is already a Tiny Wheels game on Steam, so I add to rename it.
+I did not change the Java package name however because Google Play does not allow changing the package name of an existing app or game.

 ## Author